SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ```

 #### SKYBIT & Vectorized/solady
-The Vectorized/solady CREATE3 library has been included because it is gas-efficient.
+The Vectorized/solady CREATE3 library has been included because it is more gas-efficient than other options.
 A factory contract is needed to use the library so a new one was created based on ZeframLou's factory.

 The original Vectorized/solady CREATE3 solidity file was obtained by firstly adding the specific github repository commit to `package.json`:
 https://github.com/Vectorized/solady#03f3fd05fb1da76edc4df83ae6bf32a842c15f12
 `contracts\SKYBITCREATE3Factory.sol` imports `{CREATE3} from "@Vectorized/solady/src/utils/CREATE3.sol";`.
-Hardhat then compiles it and places the artifacts in `artifacts` directory. `SKYBITCREATE3Factory.json` was then copied to `artifacts-saved/contracts/SKYBITCREATE3Factory.sol/` directory for preservation.
+Hardhat then compiles it and places the artifacts in `artifacts` directory. `SKYBITCREATE3Factory.json` was then copied to `artifacts-saved/contracts/SKYBITCREATE3Factory.sol/` directory for preservation of the bytecode.

 Gas used for the deployment is 253,282 (or a little more for some blockchains), so gas limit in this deployment transaction has been set to 400,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.05 of native currency at the signer's address before factory deployment.